You can’t calm the storm. What you can do is calm yourself, and the storm will gradually pass.

 - To see the good in them.

-- To let go of the ideals and expectations I have about others that causes unnecessary frustration, arguments, and bouts of anger.
+- To let go of the ideals and expectations I have about others that causes unnecessary frustration.

 - To remember that when others are being difficult, they are often going through a difficult time I know nothing about.
-And to give them empathy, love, and space.
+And to give them empathy and space.

 “Being” this way takes practice, but it’s worth it.
-It makes me less frustrated, it helps me to be more mindful, it improves my relationships, it lowers my stress, and it allows me to make the world a slightly more peaceful place to be.
-I hope you will join me.
+It makes me less frustrated, it helps me to be more mindful, it improves my relationships, it lowers my stress, and it allows me to make the world a slightly more peaceful place.
+I hope you will join me…

 If you’re ready to feel more peace and less inner angst, here are some ways I’ve learned to remain calm and centered, even when those around me can’t seem to contain themselves.
-These principles reinforce the bullet points above, and when you consistently practice these principles, the world within you and around you becomes a lot easier to cope with.
+These principles reinforce the quick bullet points above, and when you consistently practice them, the world within you and around you becomes a lot easier to cope with.

 Let’s practice, together…